hkolev/markets/README.md

 # Starting the app

-You can start the app for windows in parallel with `yarn start` or with separate commands:
+You can start the app with `yarn start` which will start both client and server.

+Or with separate commands:

 - `yarn run server` - to start the server
 - `yarn run client` - to start the client